Updated: September 25, 2025 8:43am

 Persisted vs. Non-Persisted

-Selecting the Persist button will apply rebate percentage to qualifying items as the transaction is changed.
+Selecting the Persist button will apply the rebate percentage to qualifying items as the transaction is changed.
 When enabled, the Tax Rebate Amount becomes read-only; however, if items are added later, the Tax Rebate Amount will be recalculated.
 There are three possible settings for the Persisted field: 0 = no tax rebate applied, 2 =tax rebate applied, 3 = tax rebate applied and persisted.

 Adding Items after applying Tax Rebate